🖌️ Professional Cabinet Painting · Massachusetts

 Final Day

 Doors are rehung and aligned.
 Hardware reinstalled.
-Raymond inspects finish quality, color consistency, and door alignment before sign-off.
+Raymond walks through the finished kitchen with you — checking finish quality, color consistency, sheen uniformity, and door alignment before final sign-off.

 On-site work